vinayakss007/bestcrm/PROJECT_OVERVIEW.md

 ## 2. Frontend Architecture & Implementation

 The frontend is a modern web application responsible for all user interface rendering and client-side interactivity.
-It is currently a fully-featured UI prototype with mock data.
+It is currently a fully-featured, responsive UI prototype with mock data.

 ### 2.1.
 Frontend Technology Stack
 - **Framework:** Next.js 14+ (App Router)